nanos-world/docs/docs/getting-started/tutorials-and-examples/basic-hud-react.md

 "homepage": "./"
 ```

-- ### Adding the NanosWorld Events handling
+- ### Adding the nanos world Events handling

-By default, your react App will not be able to handle the native NanosWorld Events.
+By default, your react App will not be able to handle the native nanos world Events.
 To fix that add the following code in a new file named `Events.js` in the `src` directory of your App:

 ```js title="./src/Events.js"
 const Events = {};